 Stone Guardian Entwined Realms Volume 1 Danielle Monsch Books

 I enjoyed Stone Guardian and think the book deserves a four star rating despite some significant reservations.
-The good characteristics of the book included:
+The good characteristics of the book included:-1 The balance between plot and romance was good.
+This is not a book with little bits of plot tucked between large bits of romance or vice versa.

 -2 The characters are distinct from each other and seem to have their own agendas.
 Not only that, their names are pronounceable.